Ground squirrels are active during the summer (left), but hibernate from autumn until spring (right; photos J. Staples)

 Non-invasive MRI images of a hibernating 13-lined ground squirrel.

 We use MRI to measure the amount of adipose tissue, both white and brown, and how it changes as ground squirrels prepare for the hibernation season.
+See Amanda's poster from the 2016 International Hibernation Symposium here.

 (Image by Amanda MacCannell, Kevin Sinclair, Lanette Friesen-Waldner, Charles MacKenzie, edited by Kate Mathers)